|

 Royal Society), which probably made it seem to his aristocratic bosses

-that they were the discoverers, and yet they were often annoyed that
+that they were the discoverers, and yet they often were annoyed that

 Hooke went off on his own priorities.
 One discovery they were making is